inforlife/quality/objectives.md

 ### Improving Technical Knowledge
 1. Each member of the Software Development Team at InfoRLife dedicates at least **between 2 and 4 hours per week** to activities of self-improvement.
-2. Each member of the Software Development Team at InfoRLife participates to a events related to software development and computer system validation for at least a total of **4 days per year**.
+2. Each member of the Software Development Team at InfoRLife participates to events related to software development and computer system validation for at least a total of **4 days per year**.

 The above Quality Objectives aim to consistently provide quality software to InfoRLife employees (and Third-Party Organizations) in addition to addressing their requirements.
 Quality objectives are used to evaluate and ensure quality and effectiveness of internal software development.